-I recently wrote an entire post outlining it for you to check out.
+I recently wrote an entire post outlining pre-shave oil for you to check out.
 However, on a high overview – it’s a liquid (usually natural oils) that further moisturizes your stubble before you shave.

 When applied, it can help the razor glide through your facial hair even more effortlessly than if you had just gotten out of the shower.

 It is important to note that with pre-shave oil, it’s very much a “YMMV” (your mileage may vary) type of deal.

 More often than not, guys love it — but there are definitely quite a few that don’t find it as useful as they thought it would be (but they all seem to come to the conclusion that their face does at least feel smoother for the rest of the day).

 How A Decent Shave Cream Can Help Prevent Razor Bumps

 Shave cream gets overlooked way more than it should.